 bonus - #6 the 'drive to dive'

 Once you have your own gear, you’ll have that urge to get wet.
-Diving is a sport and extremely healthy for our mental health.
+Diving is extremely healthy for our mental health – it’s just us and the quiet underwater world.
 Hopping into the water after a stressful week at work can be very peaceful and allow you and your dive buddy to explore what most humans may never get to see.

-Air fills are very cheap; in fact, most dive shops make no profit, if not a loss on air fills.
-The reason for that is to get people to dive!
-If a diver owns their gear, air fills across the US range from $6 to $10 (21%).
-No need to spend $200+ at a waterpark during the summer, just head to a local lake and have more fun!
+Air fills are very cheap; in fact, most dive shops make no profit on air.
+This is their way to get people to dive!
+If a diver owns their gear, air fills across the US range from $6 to $15 (21%).